Measuring collective diffusion properties by counting particles in boxes: Countoscope to measure collective diffusion properties

-Method 2 is based on quantifying the relaxation time of the correlation function $C_N(t)$ (see Fig.~\ref{fig:timescale}-a and b).
-As particles diffusively enter and exit the box, the correlation function decays until it fully decorrelates at long times as particles have completely exchanged between inside and outside the box.
+The timescale integral method is based on quantifying the relaxation time of the correlation function $C_N(t)$ (see Fig.~\ref{fig:timescale}-a and b).
 To quantify the timescale $T(L)$ of this decay, Ref.~\cite{mackay2024countoscope} suggested to integrate $C_N(t)$ as

 This definition means that for correlations that decay exponentially, $T$ would represent the timescale of the decay as $C_N(t)/C_N(0) = \exp(-t/T)$.
 Note, here the unusual squaring factor in the integrand ensures that the integral converges, as the correlation function decays algebraically at long times, $C_N(t\rightarrow \infty) \sim 1/t$~\cite{mackay2024countoscope,mackay2024noise} (Fig.~\ref{fig:overlapped}-b).
 Visually, $T(L)$ also roughly corresponds to the corner in the $\DNtt$ curves.
-Considering we have obtained predictions for $C_N(t)$ (see Eq.~\eqref{eq:Cnt} in \apptimes), $T(L)$ can also be calculated analytically.